-Connecting to the V5 Competition Field
+Connecting to the VEX V5 Competition Field

 The Field Control System is the device that controls when all robots competing in a match start Autonomous Mode, and it also controls switching to Driver Control Mode.